jigx-com/jigx-docs-examples/docs/Components/form/dropdown.md

 ::::ExpandableHeading
 ### Dropdown with a default value

-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ZLtcAYaEPxEK7rdQiwCCd_ddown-default-value.png" size="80" position="center" caption="Dropdown with default value" alt="dropdown with default value"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ZLtcAYaEPxEK7rdQiwCCd_ddown-default-value.png" size="80" position="center" caption="Dropdown with default value" alt="dropdown with default value" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/x7vdIDH6-ScTprfmi2XXX/ZLtcAYaEPxEK7rdQiwCCd_ddown-default-value.png"}

 In this example, we populate the first employee's name as the default value to show in the dropdown by using the `initialValue` property with an expression to return the first value from the datasource.
 Opening the dropdown shows the first checkbox selected.